Pylons/pyramid/docs/narr/hooks.rst

   subscriber predicates will assume a certain event type.

-Here's an example of a subscriber predicate that can be used in conjunction with a subscriber that subscribes to the :class:`pyramid.events.NewReqest` event type.
+Here's an example of a subscriber predicate that can be used in conjunction with a subscriber that subscribes to the :class:`pyramid.events.NewRequest` event type.

 .. code-block:: python